yzhao062/pyod/README.rst

 * **Optimized performance with JIT and parallelization** when possible, using `numba <https://github.com/numba/numba>`_ and `joblib <https://github.com/joblib/joblib>`_.
 * **Compatible with both Python 2 & 3** (scikit-learn compatible as well).

 **Important Notes**\ :
-PyOD contains some neural network based models, e.g., AutoEncoders, which are implemented in keras.
+PyOD contains neural network based models, e.g., AutoEncoders, which are implemented in Keras.
 However, PyOD would **NOT** install **Keras** and/or **TensorFlow** automatically.
-This reduces the risk of damaging your local installations.
+This reduces the risk of damaging your local copies.
-So you should install keras and back-end libraries like TensorFlow, if you want to use neural net based models.
+If you want to use neural net based models, you should install Keras and back-end libraries like TensorFlow manually.
 An instruction is provided: `neural-net FAQ <https://github.com/yzhao062/pyod/wiki/Setting-up-Keras-and-Tensorflow-for-Neural-net-Based-models>`_.
-Similarly, some models depend on **xgboost**, which would **NOT** be installed by default.
+Similarly, some models, e.g., XGBOD, depend on **xgboost**, which would **NOT** be installed by default.

 **Key Links and Resources**\ :